An introduction for beginners

 Where your website ranks in Google’s search engine is very much dictated by the competition it’s facing.

 For example, we are currently the only business called Bizboost in South Australia.
 So if you search for “Bizboost South Australia”, our website appears first.
-We are also the only website development company in Tailem Bend.
-So when you search “web development Tailem Bend”, our website appears at the top of the page.

 In comparison, there are hundreds of different web development companies in South Australia.
 So appearing on the first page of Google when someone searches for “web development South Australia” is much harder.